 You may want to consider incorporating tax planning into your portfolio and all of your financial decisions because of the steady rise in taxes.
 Investing in a tax-deferred vehicle means your money will compound interest for years, unfettered by income taxes, allowing it to earn interest at a faster rate.
 While very few investments avoid taxes altogether, many allow you to defer paying them until retirement, when you may be in a lower tax bracket.

-Estate Planning is determine where your assets will go after you die.
+Estate Planning is determining where your assets will go after you die.
 Without a properly structured estate plan, your wishes may not be fulfilled, and your loved ones could be hurt both emotionally and financially.
-The estate laws constantly change; therefore, it is imperative to work with an experienced state planning professional to advise you on an ongoing basis.
+The estate laws constantly change, therefore, it is imperative to work with an experienced estate planning professional to advise you on an ongoing basis.

 The longer you invest, the more time your money has to compound interest.
 If your portfolio has not fully recovered from losses in recent years, you may want to consider a more aggressive allocation in order to get back on track to accumulating wealth.
 Keep in mind that conservative retirement plans have only a portion of the assets invested in the stock market.
 The other allocations should be set aside for more conservative investments and secured income contracts.
 We work with you to provide ongoing portfolio management to protect your wealth against the next market correction.

 IRA and 401k Planning